blouyakis/emt_basic/module_2_test.md

 ### Q69 🟢
 **Front**
-Bruises are medically known as:
+In medical terms, bruises are known as which of the following?
 · **Contusions** · Abrasions · Deformities · Lacerations

 **Back**